woocommerce/woocommerce/readme.txt

 * Fix - Don't load unsupported theme functionality if shop page ID is -1. #19822
 * Fix - Select and display "Downloadable" option in product admin filter when selected. #19876
 * Fix - Add sort handle column when adding new tags. #19875
+* Fix - More thorough CSV importer cleanup. #19877
+* Fix - Fix gallery switching when image is the same #19878
 * Dev - Added refunded_payment prop to orders for determining if payment was refunded via API. #18196
 * Dev - Added extra params to `woocommerce_order_get_downloadable_items`. #18408
 * Dev - Store shipping method ID and instance ID in separate fields instead of both in one serialized field. #18483